igstan/igstan.ro/posts/2011-05-02-understanding-monads-with-javascript.md

 have to write.
 Mainly, it says that you need to design a function which will take some arguments (the state in the case of the state monad), and two additional
 functions: `result` and `bind`.
 The former will act as a factory for the function you just designed.
-The latter we'll be responsible for exposing just enough details about your monad to the outside world, and also perform some boring stuff like passing state around.
+The latter will be responsible for exposing just enough details about your monad to the outside world, and also perform some boring stuff like passing state around.
 Exposing is done by means of a continuation function that will take the value that the monad computes.
 Everything that is internal to the